USC Keck School of Medicine

 The USC Keck School of Medicine is the medical school of the University of Southern California.
 The school teaches and trains physicians, biomedical scientists and other healthcare professionals, conducts medical research, and treats patients.
 Founded in 1885, it is the second oldest medical school in California after the UCSF School of Medicine.

-It is located on the university's health sciences campus in northeastern Los Angeles which is adjacent to the Boyle Heights and Lincoln Heights neighborhoods.
+It is located on the university's health sciences campus in northeastern Los Angeles which is adjacent to the neighborhoods of Boyle Heights and Lincoln Heights.
 For the physician class of 2024, the average GPA was 3.8 and the average MCAT score was 517.
 In 2023, U.S. News & World Report ranked the school #28 in Best Medical Schools: Research, and tied for #52 in Best Medical Schools: Primary Care.

 Programs

 In addition to a medical degree (MD), the school offers various combined degrees, such as MD/MPH, MD/PhD and MD/MBA.
 The school offers separate master's degree program through its Department of Population and Public Health Sciences, including Master of Public Health (MPH) and Master of Science in Global Medicine (MS).
 The school also offers doctoral degree programs in various biomedical fields, as well as programs in physician assistantship and nurse anesthesia.

 The joint MD-PhD program is part of a cooperation with the California Institute of Technology located in nearby Pasadena.

 USC also offers a combined engineering and medicine graduate certificate program, available to both PhD and MD students.